OCR-D/spec/glossary.md

 ### Research data repository

-**TODO** wrong use of document analysis

-The research data repository contains the results of all [activities](#activities) during document analysis.
+The research data repository may contain the results of all [activities](#activities) during document analysis.
 At least it contains the end results of every processed document and its full provenance.
 The research data repository must be available locally.

 ### Model repository

-**TODO** wrong use of document analysis

-Contains all trained (OCR) models for document analysis.
-The model repository must be available locally.
+Contains all trained (OCR) models for text recognition.
+The model repository has to be available at least locally.
 Ideally, a publicly available model repository will be developed.

 ## OCR-D modules